 A person or facility that offers healthcare services.
 Providers may include a doctor, hospital, skilled nursing facility, home health agency, outpatient physical therapy, comprehensive outpatient rehabilitation facility, end-stage renal disease facility, hospice, non-physician provider, laboratory, supplier, etc. Generally, providers are licensed or certified and must practice within the scope of their license or certification.

-These individuals are entitled to Medicare Part A, have income of 100% Federal Poverty Level (FPL) or less and resources that do not exceed three times the limit for Supplemental Security Income (SSI) eligibility, and are not otherwise eligible for full Medicaid.
-Medicaid pays their Medicare Part A premiums, if any, Medicare Part B premiums, and, to the extent consistent with the Medicaid State plan, Medicare deductibles, copayments and coinsurance for Medicare services provided by Medicare providers.
-These beneficiaries do not qualify for any additional Medicaid benefits.
-Medicaid does not pay towards out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.
+Individuals entitled to Medicare Part A, have income of 100% Federal Poverty Level (FPL) or less, resources that do not exceed three times the limit for Supplemental Security Income (SSI) eligibility, and are not otherwise eligible for full Medicaid.
+Medicaid pays the individuals’ Medicare Part A premiums, if any; Medicare Part B premiums; and, to the extent consistent with the Medicaid State plan, Medicare deductibles, copayments, and coinsurance for Medicare services provided by Medicare providers.
+These individuals do not qualify for additional Medicaid benefits.
+Medicaid does not pay toward out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.

-These individuals are entitled to Medicare Part A, have income of 100% Federal Poverty Level (FPL) or less and resources that do not exceed three times the limit for Supplemental Security Income (SSI) eligibility, and are not otherwise eligible for full Medicaid, are entitled to all benefits available to the QMB, as well as all benefits available under the state Medicaid plan.
-They often qualify for full Medicaid benefits by meeting the Medically Necessary standards, or through spending down excess income to the Medically Needy level.
-Medicaid does not pay towards out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.
+Individuals are entitled to Medicare Part A, have income of 100% Federal Poverty Level (FPL) or less, resources that do not exceed three times the limit for Supplemental Security Income (SSI) eligibility, are not otherwise eligible for full Medicaid, and are entitled to all benefits available to the QMB and benefits available under the state Medicaid plan.
+These individuals often qualify for full Medicaid benefits by meeting the Medically Necessary standards, or through spending down excess income to the Medically Needy level.
+Medicaid does not pay toward out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.

-An individual entitled to Medicare Part A, with an income at least 120% Federal Poverty Level (FPL) but less than 135% FPL, and resources that do not exceed three times the Supplemental Security Income (SSI) limit, and who is not otherwise eligible for Medicaid benefits.
-This individual is eligible for Medicaid payment of the Medicare Part B premium.
-Medicaid does not pay towards out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.
+Individuals entitled to Medicare Part A, with an income at least 120% Federal Poverty Level (FPL) but less than 135% FPL, resources that do not exceed three times the Supplemental Security Income (SSI) limit, and who are not otherwise eligible for Medicaid benefits.
+These individuals are eligible for Medicaid payment of the Medicare Part B premium.
+Medicaid does not pay toward out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.

 QDWI is a less common Medicare Savings Program (MSP) administered by each state's Medicaid program.
-It pays the Medicare Part A premium for individuals who are under 65, have a disabling impairment, continue to work, and are not otherwise eligible for Medicaid
+QDWI pays the Medicare Part A premium for individuals who are under 65, have a disabling impairment, continue to work, and are not otherwise eligible for Medicaid.

 A written request from your primary care physician (PCP) for you to see a specialist or to receive certain services.